Norwegian gas holds potential to play ‘key place’ in Europe’s energy transition

-The Norwegian agency explained that fields on stream contain large remaining resources, with substantial potential for improved recovery which can help to counter the decline, thus, more investment is needed in improved recovery while existing discoveries need to be matured for development.
+The Norwegian agency explaines that fields on stream contain large remaining resources, with substantial potential for improved recovery which can help to counter the decline, thus, more investment is needed in improved recovery while existing discoveries need to be matured for development.
 The report underlines that a steadily rising proportion of production after 2030 must come from undiscovered resources with small discoveries accounting for much of this.

-The NPD elaborated that when production from a field declines, spare capacity arises in the infrastructure, which increases the incentive to explore for and produce small discoveries, making it possible to bring deposits on stream which are not large enough to be profitable as stand-alone developments.
+The NPD elaborates that when production from a field declines, spare capacity arises in the infrastructure, which increases the incentive to explore for and produce small discoveries, making it possible to bring deposits on stream which are not large enough to be profitable as stand-alone developments.
 Furthermore, the report warns that bigger discoveries than those being made today are needed to slow the decline in production while the potential for making large discoveries is greater in areas which are little explored or not yet opened for exploration.